Gorakhnath ji is regarded the founder of the Nath Sampradaya. He was also regarded as an Amsa (direct part) of Lord Shiva.

 Because of these many traditions, His appearance is not described in one single way.
 Instead, His life is surrounded by sacred accounts that reveal His divine nature and spiritual purpose.

-The Account of Saraswati and the Sacred Ash
+The Story of Saraswati and the Mystical Ash

-One well-known account speaks of a pious woman named Saraswati who was unable to have a child.
-Sri Matsyendranath ji gave her sacred ash, or Bhasma, and blessed her.
-He told her that if she took the Bhasma after proper purification, she would receive an extraordinary son.
+There once lived a pious woman named Saraswati who was unable to have a child.
+Looking at her grief, Sri Matsyendranath ji gave her sacred ash (Bhasma), having which she could receive an extraordinary son.

-However, due to fear and doubt, she did not consume the sacred ash.
-Instead, she threw it into a pit filled with cow dung behind her cowshed.
+However, fear and doubt entered her mind and she did not consume the sacred ash.
+She threw the mystical ash into a pit filled with cow dung behind her cowshed.

 But, she did not understand that the blessing of a Siddha Yogi does not go in vain.

 After twelve years, Sri Matsyendranath ji returned and asked her about the child.
-Saraswati then confessed what had happened.
-Knowing the power of His mantra and blessing, the Yogi went to the pit and called out to the child.
+Saraswati humbly confessed what had happened.
+Knowing the power of His mantra, Sri Matsyendranath ji walked towards the pit.
+He then called out to the child.

-When the pit was dug, a radiant boy of twelve years emerged from it.
+After digging the pit a radiant 12 year old boy emerged from it.

 That child was named Gorakshanath.
 The name is often understood as “the one protected by the cows,” because He had remained safely within the cow dung pit until the time of His revelation.

 This account is not only about a miraculous birth.
 It also teaches that the word of a Siddha carries power.
-That is why many people worship the Guru’s photo or the Siddha’s Yantra, seeking blessings for themselves and their family.
+That is why many people worship the Guru’s photo or the Siddha’s Yantra.
+It brings blessings for themselves and their family.

-She observed that Sri Brahma is connected with creation, Sri Vishnu with maintenance, and Lord Shiva with dissolution.
-Sri Parvati Devi Herself is the Universal Mother Shakti.
-Yet, She asked who would guide human beings toward spiritual growth and liberation.
+Sri Brahma created the universe.
+Sri Vishnu maintained the universe while Lord Shiva annihiliated.
+The universe is graced by Devi Parvati who is Universal Mother Shakti.
+But, Devi wanted to know who would guide human beings toward spiritual growth and liberation.

 Lord Shiva then directed Her to a sacred place in Kailasha.